magneticio/vamp.io/content/deploy.md

     weight: 10
 ---

 If everything went to plan, you should have your Vamp installation up and running __on your local machine__.
-If not, please check [the Vamp quick setup instructions](/quick-setup/)
+If not, please check the [Vamp hello world with Marathon](/hello-world-marathon/)

 Now we're ready to check out some of Vamp's features.